WindyLab/LLM-RL-Papers/README.md

 ***

-## Foundational Approaches in Reinforcement Learning [sort by time]
+## Foundational Approaches in Reinforcement Learning

 >Understanding the foundational approaches in Reinforcement Learning, such as Curriculum Learning, RLHF and HITL, is crucial for our research.
 These methods represent the building blocks upon which modern RL techniques are built.
 By studying these early methods, we can gain a deeper understanding of the principles and mechanisms that underlie RL.
 This knowledge can then inform and inspire current work on the intersection of Language Model Learning (LLM) and RL, helping us to develop more effective and innovative solutions.

 ***

-### Using Natural Language for Reward Shaping in Reinforcement Learning
+##### Using Natural Language for Reward Shaping in Reinforcement Learning

 - Paper Link: [arXiv 1903.02020](https://arxiv.org/abs/1903.02020)